How to Set Up a Limited Liability Partnership in India

 LLP registration for non-resident investors

 An LLP must have at least two designated partners (DPs) with one being resident in India for at least 180 days.
+According to the Ministry of Corporate Affairs (MCA), designated partners will be accountable for regulatory and legal compliances, besides their liability as partners.

 Steps for setting up an LLP